TESRSkywind/SkywindProjectiles/docs.md

 ...
 ```

 This is a map with [these](#keys-of-new-types) keys and json objects as values.
-Each object represent a homing projectile type.
+Each object represents a homing projectile type.

-There are two implementations of trajectories (use `type` property).
+There are two implementations of trajectories (use `type` property for it).

 * `ConstSpeed` -- projectile has constant linear speed.
 It is parametrized by `rotationTime` property.
-This is time needed to rotate at 180 deg (5, 3.5, 2.5 values are pretty nice).
+This is the time needed to rotate at 180 deg (5, 3.5, 2.5 values are pretty nice).
 * `ConstAccel` -- projectile has constant acceleration vector length.
 It is parametrized by `acceleration` property.
-This is acceleration vector length (5, 10, 50 values are pretty nice).
+This is the length of the acceleration vector (5, 10, 50 values are pretty nice).

 Example: